Use the Distance tool to calculate the ellipsoidal direct point-to-point, point-to-edge, or the drive distance between two sets of spatial objects.

 - Point-to-edge (polygon ): The Distance tool calculates the distance between a set of point type spatial objects and the closest edge of a set of polygon type spatial objects.

 - When the points are contained within the polygons, you can choose one of two options: Return a distance of zero, or Return the distance to the nearest edge.
-If the point is located inside of a polygon the Distance tool will return a negative number for the distance to the edge of the containing polygon.
+If the point is located inside of a polygon the Distance tool returns a negative number for the distance to the edge of the containing polygon.

 - When the points are contained outside of the polygons, you can also choose to have the Distance tool calculate the Nearest Interior point within the nearest edge of a polygon.